What Is a Knowledge Audit and Why Does It Matter?

 5. Identify Obstacles and Knowledge Gaps

-As you complete your inventory, gaps will start to emerge.
+As you complete your inventory, knowledge gaps will start to emerge.
 Are you lacking particular training documents?
 Are you unsure if the PDF you’re looking at is the “final” version of the latest white paper?
 Should there be a thorough process document explaining how to handle prospective customers’ objections during the sales cycle?

 Beyond the obvious gaps, you should also pinpoint opportunities to make your company’s knowledge-sharing process easier and more effective.
 Consider: